dfwcnj/edgarquery/README.md

 usage: edgarcompanyfactsshow [-h] [--cik CIK] [--ticker TICKER]<br/>
 [--directory DIRECTORY]<br/>
 <br/>
-parse EDGAR company facts for a cik and display them in a browser<br/>
+parse EDGAR company facts for a ticker or cik and display them in a browser<br/>
 <br/>
 options:<br/>
 -h, --help            show this help message and exit<br/>